arthemis95/Mixtaper/README.md

 ### Q: A toggle between a 70µs and 120µs EQ would be really nice!
 Is that something you can implement?
 A: I might, if you ask nicely.

-### Q: This GUI is so atrocious it gave made my eyes bleed.
+### Q: This GUI is so atrocious it made my eyes bleed.
 A: That's not a question.